Hearsch-devops/nishh_cafe_restro/README.md

 # ☕ Nishh Reservations

+A DevOps project that simulates a restaurant application (`Nishh Café Restro`) with full automation using Docker, GitLab CI/CD, and container orchestration tools.
+This repository is designed to showcase modern DevOps practices, including containerization, CI/CD pipeline integration, and infrastructure automation.

 A simple, containerized café table reservation system built with **Flask**, **PostgreSQL**, and deployed on **Kubernetes**.
 This project allows customers to reserve tables online via a modern frontend connected to a RESTful backend API..

 API Endpoints: